-If your patterns are difficult to interpret, consult with a Fertility Awareness Educator to do some troubleshooting.
+If your temperature patterns are difficult to interpret, read through my Basal Body Temperature Troubleshooting Guide to see if you can improve your patterns on your own.
+You might also consider consulting with a Fertility Awareness Educator to get some personalized tips on troubleshooting.
 Depending on your situation, this could mean changing your temperature taking time to be more consistent.
 Or simply switching to vaginal temping.

 I only recommend Tempdrop as a last resort if all else fails.
-There are LOTS of options out there thermometer wise that could make a difference in your charts.
+There are LOTS of options out there that could make a difference in your charts.
+Whether it’s a different method or a different thermometer.
 For me, changing from a 1 minute thermometer to a 3 minute thermometer made a huge difference in the stability of my temperature patterns.

 If you still want to use Tempdrop

 Lots of people still choose to go with Tempdrop.
 There’s absolutely nothing wrong with that.
 My experience has not been proven to be the norm.
 And overwhelmingly the majority of Tempdrop users are happy with their experiences.